Zilvaro/adenwell-ecommerce/README.md

 ## Acknowledgements

-* For README.md file/Deployment section, reference of github.com/josswe26/noplast was considered.
+* For README.md file/Deployment section, reference of github.com/josswe26 work was considered.

 * My tutor, Marcel, for his invaluable support, feedback and guidance through the whole process.